revizto/SECURITY/SECURITY.md

 - **Encrypt sensitive data:** Use encryption to protect sensitive data both at rest and in transit.

 - **Regularly perform security audits:** Conduct regular security audits and code reviews to identify and address potential security vulnerabilities.

-## Resources

-- [OWASP Top Ten](https://owasp.org/www-project-top-ten/): The OWASP Top Ten provides a list of the most critical security risks to web applications.

-- [GitHub Security Advisories](https://github.com/advisories): GitHub Security Advisories provides a list of security advisories for open source projects.

-- [NIST National Vulnerability Database](https://nvd.nist.gov/): The NIST National Vulnerability Database provides a comprehensive database of known vulnerabilities.

 ## Additional Information

-For additional information or inquiries about our security practices, please contact [security@example.com](mailto:security@example.com).
+For additional information or inquiries about our security practices, please contact security@revizto.com